When Night Is Bright as Day

-The first to enter was Florian the Placid, Counsellor of Investigations to her court.
+The first to enter was Florian the Placid, Counsellor of Investigations.
 He strode, bobcat-like, through the archway and up the carpet to genuflect before her throne with a crisp “greetings, Your Grace”.
 As he stood, he unscrolled the report and straightened it with two shakes.

 “Terribly grave news, Your Grace.
 At approximately the quarter mark of the night yesterday, the Water Tower was destroyed by a large explosion.
-The entire building collapsed upon several market stalls, killing at least fifty individuals, and injuring hundreds of others in the vicinity.”
+The entire building collapsed upon several market stalls, killing at least fifty individuals and injuring hundreds in the vicinity.”

 At this point, Florian cleared his throat, shuffling his left foot on the carpet.
 Orobelle leaned forward and urged him onward with a nod.

-“What is...particularly worrying about this case,” he finally said, “is that we have been utterly incapable of finding evidence as to who might have been responsible, or indeed of—whether or not an individual was responsible at all.”
+“What is...particularly worrying about this case,” he finally said, “is that we have been utterly incapable of finding evidence linking the event to any suspect, or indeed of whether or not an individual was responsible at all.”

-“There are suspicions, but no proof...no one has had anything to report on the culprit.
-No news from the crossing gate, either.
+“We could perhaps make educated guesses, but you know the situation in the Duchy...too many enemies to truly narrow them down with guesswork.
+And no proof...no proof means no leads.
+No one has had anything to report on the culprit.
 We’ve sniffed out every corner of the quadrant, but there is nothing to say who did it, or how.
 Nothing at all.
 Everything might as well be the fault of a gust of wind.”

-“No leads for an event this catastrophic?
+“No leads for an event like this?
 This is exactly the sort of crime we want evidence for!
 This is the reason your post exists!”

 He blinked at the veiled threat as if at an arrow soaring past.
 “Anything that might have pointed us towards the culprit must have been destroyed by the explosion...including witnesses.”

 A lump appeared in her throat when she remembered the note now residing in her treasure box.
 The culprit had left something behind.
-But...revealing its contents would be too dangerous.
+But she knew at once that revealing its contents would be too dangerous.
 They would have to find something else.